Data-Alchemy/Databricks_CICD/README.md

     ```
     // COMMAND ----------
     ```

-#

-### Databricks Connect Overview

- `Please note that databricks connect does not work with existing spark environments to avoid any env contamination this project uses poetry venv to create an isolated work environment.`
- `Must add this option to the clusters advanced config spark.databricks.service.server.enabled true`

-Databricks Connect allows you to connect your favorite IDE (Eclipse, IntelliJ, PyCharm, RStudio, Visual Studio Code), notebook server (Jupyter Notebook, Zeppelin), and other custom applications to Databricks clusters.
-In the case of this project its meant to enable users to follow CICD processes for deploying code from their local dev machine using Dev Containers (Docker) to elevated environments.
-More information can be found about this tool on the following [Microsoft documentation link](https://learn.microsoft.com/en-us/azure/databricks/dev-tools/databricks-connect)

-### Basic Usage

-#### Deployment Overview
-#
-![Deployment Solution][deployment-diagram]
-#
 ##### Work with dependencies
 Typically your main class or Python file will have other dependency JARs and files.
 You can add such dependency JARs and files by calling sparkContext.addJar("path-to-the-jar") or sparkContext.addPyFile("path-to-the-file")